Macarthur Astronomical Society: Observatory

-In 2011, the Society set up a sub-committee to seek a suitable site - remote from city lighting, yet within easy reach of Campbelltown/Camden - at which to locate its first astronomical observatory.
+In 2011, the Society set up a sub-committee to seek a suitable site – remote from city lighting, yet within easy reach of Campbelltown/Camden – at which to locate its first astronomical observatory.

-In 2012, a suitable site was identified in the Dharawal National Park and the Society is pursuing opportunities to secure use of the site.
-The location was until recently the site of the North Cliff coal mine, operated by BHP Billiton.
-Whilst anticipating some opposition to placing an observatory in a national park, the Society was inspired by the Australian Astronomical Observatory in the Warrumbungles National Park and the concept has received much local support.
+In 2012, a suitable site was identified in the Dharawal National Park and the Society pursued opportunities to secure use of the site.
+The location was originally the site of the North Cliff coal mine, operated by BHP.
+Whilst anticipating some opposition to placing an observatory in a national park, the society was inspired by the Australian Astronomical Observatory in the Warrumbungles National Park and the concept received much local support.

 If successful, the observatory would have been used for astronomical research, public outreach, astro-imaging and members private observing.
 Whilst the proposal was welcomed in the community and supported by the mine lease-holder, it did not gain the necessary government support.

 Volunteer computing

 The Society organises a volunteer computing team for the purpose of carrying out scientific research using the Berkeley Open Infrastructure for Network Computing (BOINC) Project Management middleware platform, which allows users to contribute to a range of scientific computing projects at the same time.
 Volunteer computing is often also referred to as Citizen science, Distributed computing or Grid computing.
 The team is currently working as volunteers on projects for theSkyNet, SETI@home, Einstein@home, asteroids@home, LHC@home and other BOINC projects.